comododragon/lina/README.md

 ## Troubleshooting

-Some problems may arise during compilation, since LLVM 3.5.0 was designed to be compiled by older versions of GCC or C/C++ standards.
+Some problems may arise during compilation or runtime, since LLVM 3.5.0 was designed to be compiled by older versions of GCC or C/C++ standards.

 ### "is private within this context"